adines/ATLASS/README.md

 #### [Plant Seedlings dataset](https://arxiv.org/abs/1711.05458)

+Size of dataset: 6000 images.
+Number of classes: 12.

 Best accuracy using the whole training set (4125 images): 0.9616

 Results using part of the dataset and applying our method with different strategies.